Golden State Warriors Optimistic About Kevin Durant’s Recovery

 It has been just over three weeks since Kevin Durant suffered a serious injury to his left knee with a grade 2 sprain of his medial collateral ligament and a bone bruise.
 During this time, he has steadily progressed through his rehabilitation from the ailment without experiencing any setbacks.

-With that in mind, ESPN’s Marc Stein is reporting that the Warriors are getting a great sense of optimism that Durant will be able to return next month prior to the end of the regular season.
+With that in mind, ESPN’s Marc Stein is reporting that the Golden State Warriors are getting a great sense of optimism that Durant will be able to return next month prior to the end of the regular season.

 Story posting now w/ @chrisbhaynes: ESPN sources say Kevin Durant’s progress has Warriors hopeful he can return before end of regular season